“Meditation and poetry saved my life in prison.” -Coral

 We join them in that fight.

-When you support One Love Prison Meditation Project, YOU are making it possible for them to have space away from the guards and chaos to meditate, rest, reflect, and renew.
+When you support One Love Prison Meditation Project, YOU are making it possible for them to have space away from the guards and chaos to meditate, rest, reflect, and experience their inherent beauty.

 When you coach with One Love Prison Meditation, you are reaching into the cage to support the people inside, being there for their thoughts and feelings, their dreams, hopes, and goals as a human being.